This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 And with longer, more narrow holes, I started at one end and went back and forth.

-Again, it has not ended up as anything I'm an expert on.
-It's just a bit of story to show you that no matter how far you go with things, there's always something new to learn and a new skill on the other side of it.
-It can be very hard to get going with the new stuff, especially when some of us have been doing the same things without thinking for decades.
+The conclusion of this story is that I am still not an expert on any of this.
+It's just a bit of a rambling tale to show you that no matter how far you go with things, there's always something new to learn and a new skill on the other side of it.
+It can be very hard to get going with the new stuff, especially when some of it we have been doing without thinking for decades.
 Just take a small step, remove the perfection mindset from it, and get going.
 It feels great on the other side!
 As with anything in the zero waste world, starting and it being imperfect is better than no one starting anything at all.

 ← Older Post Newer Post →